Steve-Pilato/Steve-Pilato.github.io/_posts/2024-07-24-mario-party.md

 ```
 ![png](/images/mario_party/gameboard.png)

 ### This is defintly not a good looking game, but this will be the board I use for the simulation.
-Note that each space has an index assigned to it, which will determine where there player is located.
+Note that each space has an index assigned to it, which will determine where the player is located.
 You can see that a star has been placed at an index randomly.
 The first player to get to this space first will get the star.

 ### Let's create and run the simulation!